Policies

 Employees

-LBCC provides an Employee Assistance Program (EAP), available to all contracted employees.
-Through this program, each contracted employee and his or her dependents are allowed five visits per year at no cost for appraisal, limited counseling and/or referral.
-All employee contact with EAP is strictly confidential.
-Corvallis (541-754-8004), Eugene (541-344-6929).
+LBCC provides an Employee Assistance Program (EAP), Canopy (use access code OEBB), available to all employees.
+All contact with EAP is confidential.
+Each employee and their dependents are allowed eight visits per year at no cost for appraisal, limited counseling, and/or referral.
+24-hour emergency counseling is available by phone.
+Call 1-800-433-2320.
+Please take a look at the Canopy EAP Flyer.

 Other Resources